What Is OWASP? And What Is The OWASP Top 10?

 All of the organization's materials (which includes articles, methodologies, documentation, tools, and technologies) are freely available and easily accessible.
 These materials improve application security through people, process, and technology.

-What Are The OWASP Top 10?
+What Is The OWASP Top 10?

 The OWASP Top 10 is the most well-known resource that the organization produces.
 Each year, a team of security experts from across the globe updates the report.
 This report features the 10 most critical web application and API security risks.